ravendb/bootcamp/src/Unit-2/lesson2/README.md

-# Unit 2, Lesson 2 - Creating an index and querying using it
+# Unit 2, Lesson 2 - Creating an index and querying it

 As you learned in the [previous lesson](../lesson1/README.md), RavenDB automatically creates and manages indexes for most common queries, but